 Also known Chocolate Chip Cookie Sea Star, Chocolate Chip Cookie Starfish, Chocolate Chip Sea Star, Chocolate Chip Starfish, Cortez Starfish, Knobbly Sea Star, Knobby Star, Knobby Starfish, Panamic Cushion Sea Star, Starfish.

-Found singly or in groups over rubble and sandy areas of coral and rocky reefs.
+Found singly or in constellations, over rubble and sandy areas of coral and rocky reefs.
+Colour varies.

 They feed on algae, other echinoderms, seagrass, microscopic zooplankton.